How to Change Text and Background Color in CSS

 Download Now: Free Intro Guide to HTML & CSS

-While you can use any of these values, color names are not recommended.
-They are challenging to remember beyond the standard rainbow, but they also introduce imprecision.
-For example, one person’s fuchsia may be another’s magenta which could be another’s hot pink, etc.
+While you can use any of these values, color names are not always used because they aren't very precise.
+Not only are they challenging to remember beyond the standard rainbow, but one person’s fuchsia may be another’s magenta which could be another’s hot pink, etc.

 Use hex color codes or RGB values instead to ensure your website’s color scheme looks the way you want it to.
 They allow you to pick the exact shade of the color you want.
 We’ll use hex color codes in the examples below because they’re more beginner-friendly to learn.